Homosexuality and the Church of Jesus Christ of Latter-day Saints: Homelessness

-LGBT students and BYU
+LGBTQ people at church-owned universities

-Brigham Young University (BYU) is the largest religious university in North America and is the flagship institution of the LDS Church's educational system.
-Several LGBT rights organizations have criticized BYU's Honor Code as it relates to LGBT students and The Princeton Review has regularly ranked BYU among the most LGBT-unfriendly schools in the United States.
+LGBTQ students have received media coverage at the three main universities owned by the LDS Church (Brigham Young University (BYU), BYU–Idaho, and BYU–Hawaii).
+Most media coverage concern the Utah-based BYU university, as it's the largest religious university in North America and is the flagship institution of the LDS Church's educational system.
+Several LGBTQ rights organizations have criticized BYU's Honor Code as it relates to LGBTQ students and The Princeton Review has regularly ranked BYU among the most LGBT-unfriendly schools in the United States.
 As of 2017 BYU campus offered no official LGBT-specific resources.
-Large surveys of over 7,000 BYU students in 2020 and 2017 found that over 13% had marked their sexual orientation as something other than “strictly heterosexual,” while the other survey showed that .2% had reported their gender identity as transgender or something other than cisgender male or female.
+Large surveys of over 7,000 BYU students in 2020 and 2017 found that over 13% had marked their sexual orientation as something other than "strictly heterosexual," while the other survey showed that .2% had reported their gender identity as transgender or something other than cisgender male or female.

-University actions and policies
+BYU actions and policies

-BYU has seen many changes in policies around its LGBT student population.
+BYU has seen many changes in policies around its LGBTQ student population.
 In 1962 a ban on students known to have a homosexual orientation was enacted by Ernest Wilkinson, but softened a decade later by his successor Dallin H. Oaks to only ban "overt and active homosexuals."
+From the mid-1960s through the early 1980s BYU police targeted gay people both on and off campus.
 Under Oaks there was a system of surveillance and searches of student dorms in order to expel students suspected of any same-sex sexual activity.
 These efforts included stakeouts by BYU security looking for license plates of BYU students at gay bars in Salt Lake City and fake contact advertisements placed in gay publications attempting to ensnare BYU students.
 In the late 1990s a reference to "homosexual conduct" was added to the BYU Honor Code, and there was a ban on coming out for lesbian, gay, or bisexual students.
 In 2007, BYU changed the honor code to read that stating one's sexual orientation was not an honor code issue.
-In February 2020, BYU removed the ban on "homosexual behavior" from its Honor Code, which many initially thought allowed LGBT students to perform public displays of romantic affection, although, like straight students, they still must abstain from sexual relationships outside of marriage.
-However, BYU leadership later stated that removing "homosexual behavior" from the Honor Code still did not permit any public displays of romantic affection towards a same-sex partner, sparking more criticism and protests from some LGBT people and supporters.
+In February 2020, BYU removed "homosexual behavior" from its Honor Code, but a ban on same-sex romantic behavior such as dating, holding hands, and kissing remains in place as of 2023.